SACRED PHOTOGRAPHY

 Lizzy, a natural medium, has discovered her own distinct ability to work with steam as a channel for higher-frequency communication.
 Each steam photograph reveals information—appearing as messages, psychodramas, koans, words, or portraits of a client’s spirit guides.

 Clients receive either a single image, or series of 4-6 images, gently highlighted with graphite & white pastel for easier comprehension.
 Image(s) are accompanied by Lizzy’s intuitive translation.
-Below are some examples created for clients.

 Image 1: The letters U and C appear alongside a pair of eyes, with the faint outline of a face looking upward—an image that speaks to the client’s natural intuitive capacity.